jBilic/suprabitTask/README.md

 Connect to AP.
 AP is not connected to Internet.
 Open browser and input __192.168.4.2/sensor__
+DHCP is used to create IP address and instances for viewing sensor data.

 Website will open showing graph with temperature and humidity data read from DHT sensor.